-LGN is a raster database with land use information stored in 25*25 m grid cells.
-This database has been a product of Alterra since the 1980s and meets the need for current and accurate data on Dutch land use.
-It can also be used to monitor changes to land coverage and use over time.
+LGN is a raster database with a resolution of 25 meter.
+From LGN2018 onwards, the spatial resolution has been refined to 5m.
+The LGN database has been produced by Wageningen Environmental Research since the late 1980s and meets the demand for up-to-date and accurate data on land use in the Netherlands.
+It also provides opportunities to track changes in land cover and land use over time.

 The LGN 6 database has the same amount of files as LGN5.
 The most important improvements are: